Azure/autorest.powershell/docs/directives.md

 The same can be done with cmdlets.

 ### Table Formatting
 This allows you to set the *table format* for a model.
 This updates the `.format.ps1xml` to have the format described below as opposed to the automatic table format that is created at build-time.
-For example, we are updating the format for a VirtualMachine model to only show the Name and ResourceGroup properties.
-It updates the column label for ResourceGroup to Resource Group and sets the columns widths for Name and ResourceGroup:
+For example:
 ```yaml $false
 directive:
   - where: